secretstartups/handbook/content/handbook/people-group/talent-assessment.md

 It is important to note that because being promoted recognizes high performance both in terms of increased scope/responsibility and monetarily through compensation increase therefore a **promotion "resets" the performance factor evaluation**.

-When assessing team members who have transferred teams or changed roles throughout the year, managers should gather feedback from the previous manager on performance as well and take that into account when evaluating performance and growth potential.
+When assessing team members who have transferred teams or changed roles throughout the year, managers should gather feedback from the previous manager on performance as well and take that into account when evaluating performance to reflect performance for the entire year.
 Managers should also provide the team member feedback on how they're doing in their current role to ensure they're set up for success, and aware of feedback moving forward in their current position.

 ## Best Practices for Communicating Performance/Growth Potential Factors